Why You Should Be Adding Sugar to Your Spaghetti and Meatballs

 If you're an avid pasta lover, here's one tip you can't miss!

 If you’ve ever whipped up a homemade tomato sauce only to find it’s searingly acidic, you’re not alone.
 Thankfully, there’s an easy fix.
 Sugar in spaghetti sauce is the secret ingredient that will transform a classic dish like spaghetti and meatballs into absolute perfection.
 This clever cooking hack can be used in a variety of homemade pasta sauce recipes, and it’s not much different from seasoning with a touch of salt.
-Make sure you avoid these mistakes when cooking pasta.

 Why You Should Add Sugar to Your Spaghetti Sauce